aikonbrasil/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image6]

-I included five new German Traffic signs found on the web.
-They are visualized in the following lines and described in following lines.
-They are saved in the folder 'custome_signs_web/'
+I included five new German Traffic signs that I found on the web.
+They are  visualized and described in following lines.
+An importan information is that these new images are saved in the folder 'custome_signs_web/'

 * 'speed_20km_0.jpg'
 * 'no_passing_9.jpg'